The Battery War at 55°C in the Desert: How China's Energy Storage Legion Conquered Saudi Arabia?

 The response strategy of Chinese enterprises is: deep customization and hardcore innovation.
 What they launch is no longer generic products, but special equipment named "Desert Eagle" and "Sand Eagle."

-Wind and sand prevention has become a standard capability.
+The ability to resist sandstorms has become a standard feature.
 The energy storage system cabinet newly launched by Trina Storage uses a C5-level heavy anti-corrosion coating, and the internal modules reach the highest dust and water resistance level of IP67, ensuring safety during sandstorms.
-Haicheng Energy Storage adopts a fully sealed process for core components and is equipped with an intelligent sand and dust early warning system.
+Haichan Energy Storage adopts a fully sealed process for core components and is equipped with an intelligent sandstorm early warning system.

 Long lifespan and high safety are the ultimate tests.
-BYD provides an energy storage system using advanced Cell-to-System technology for its largest grid-side energy storage project (12.5GWh) in Saudi Arabia, aiming to enhance overall efficiency and reliability.
+BYD provides an energy storage system using advanced Cell-to-System technology for its largest grid-side energy storage project in Saudi Arabia (12.5GWh), aimed at enhancing overall efficiency and reliability.
 Trina Storage's module-level liquid cooling system and reinforced cabinet structure can even offer 2 hours of full cabinet fire resistance.

-These customized technical solutions not only allow Chinese batteries to "survive" in the harsh desert but also to "work efficiently," earning the trust of the owners.
+These customized technical solutions enable Chinese batteries to not only "survive" in the harsh desert but also "work efficiently," earning the trust of the owners.

 Order Battle

-Technical strength quickly translates into market share.
-The Saudi energy storage market witnessed a remarkable "order competition" between 2024 and 2025, with records being repeatedly broken by Chinese companies.
+Technical strength is rapidly translated into market share.
+The Saudi energy storage market witnessed a remarkable "order competition" between 2024 and 2025, with records repeatedly broken by Chinese companies.

-In July 2024, Sungrow Power signed a contract with a Saudi company for a 7.8 GWh energy storage project, setting a record in the Middle East at that time.
+In July 2024, Sungrow Power signed a contract for a 7.8 GWh energy storage project with a Saudi company, setting a record in the Middle East at that time.

 In early 2025, BYD achieved a breakthrough by securing a massive order of 12.5 gigawatt-hours from the Saudi Electricity Company (SEC), becoming the first Chinese energy storage company to surpass the 10 gigawatt-hour threshold.
 With the previously delivered 2.6 gigawatt-hours, the total cooperation volume between BYD and SEC has reached 15.1 gigawatt-hours.

-At the same time, CATL won a supply contract of 19 gigawatt-hours in neighboring UAE, demonstrating the dominance of Chinese leading enterprises in the entire Middle East region.
-HiTHIUM also signed a large-scale project in northern Saudi Arabia with a total scale of 4 gigawatt-hours.
+At the same time, CATL won a supply contract of 19 GWh in neighboring UAE, demonstrating the dominance of leading Chinese companies in the entire Middle East region.
+HiTHIUM also signed a large-scale project in northern Saudi Arabia with a total scale of 4 GWh.

 In addition to independent energy storage orders, a more representative example is a series of "benchmark" integrated projects.
-For instance, the Saudi Red Sea New City project, which features a core energy storage system of 1.3 gigawatt-hours provided by Huawei Digital Energy, is paired with 400 megawatts of photovoltaic power, forming the world's largest off-grid solar energy microgrid, achieving the feat of powering a city with a population of millions entirely with clean energy.
-The energy storage system of this project received Guinness World Record certification in 2025.
+For instance, the Saudi Red Sea New City project, which features a 1.3 GWh core energy storage system provided by Huawei Digital Energy, along with 400 MW of photovoltaic power, constitutes the world's largest off-grid solar energy storage microgrid, achieving the remarkable feat of powering a city with a population of millions entirely with clean energy.
+The energy storage system of this project received certification from the Guinness World Records in 2025.

-These orders measured in "gigawatt-hours" not only solidify the market position of China's energy storage corps but also test and optimize their "desert survival plan" in practical scenarios.
+These orders measured in "gigawatt-hours" not only solidify the market position of China's energy storage legion but also test and optimize its "desert survival plan" in practical scenarios.

 The Road to the Future